CoronaNetDataScience/CoronaNetR/README.md

 # CoronaNetR Package

-CoronaNet is a database on government responses to the COVID-19.
+CoronaNetR is a database on government responses to the COVID-19.
 To date, this database provides the most comprehensive and granular documentation of such government policies in the world, capturing data for 18 broad policy categories alongside many other dimensions,